 Some of these systems are more difficult to install than others.
 Consider which systems you’re interested in early on so you can better anticipate how much work and money the whole project will cost.

 Consider how long the installation will take.

 If you’re having someone else do it, you may be looking at a several day project.
 Often time’s you’ll have to spend days waiting around for contractors to show up.
 You may also need to stick around to make sure your contractors are doing a good job.

 Make sure you pay contractors by the project rather than per hour, or you can guarantee that your project will drag on.

 If you’re doing it yourself, it’s not uncommon to finish most of the installation within a day.
 Some of the more complex electronics could take a little more time if you’re not familiar with the equipment used.

 Wrapping Up – The Overall Process

 Begin by choosing the best gate possible, based on your property’s current design and the aesthetics and function you want from your gate.
-Read the instruction manually carefully and either install the gate yourself or have it done by someone.
+Read the instruction manual carefully and either install the electric gate system yourself or have it done by someone.
 Before you purchase your gate, it’s often a good idea to call the distributor to have any question you have answered.